wuzimiko/subsoverlay/README.md

 * www.guodongsubs.com will be reinstated once we purchase a newer (and smaller) server,

-* before I secure a way to embed official Tencent and Bilibili links, I would still need to use third-party raws and Guodong is actively moving away from that, and
+* before I secure a way to embed official Tencent and Bilibili links, I would still need to use third-party raws (which Guodong is actively moving away from), and

 * most if not all edits I make to the code here is trial and error and could crash the whole site anytime